strawlab/flydra/flydra-sphinx-docs/data_analysis.rst

 * Check the 2D body axis estimates using :command:`flydra_analysis_montage_ufmfs`
   to generate images or movies of the tracking.

-* Finally, another rounte through the tracker and data association now using the 2D orientation data.
+* Finally, another run through the tracker and data association now using the 2D orientation data.

 An example of a call to